 John Staheli is a CPA and finance professional at the Minimally Invasive Therapies Group of Medtronic, a global healthcare solutions company.

 John was introduced to Jacaranda in 2016 and was immediately inspired by the foundation’s mission and its impact on the children and communities of Malawi.
 In 2017 John became the Jacaranda Treasurer, bringing a background in strategic financial planning, project analysis and financial internal control processes.

 Randi Malkin Steinberger

 Randi Malkin Steinberger is an American photographer and documentary filmmaker whose work has been shown worldwide.
 She sits on the board of the Institute of Contemporary Art, Los Angeles and The Azzurra, an Italian Cultural organization based in LA.

 Randi was introduced to the Jacaranda Foundation by her son who met Marie Da Silva in 2006 when he was twelve years old after he heard her speak at his school.
 Since then, he and his family have visited the school in Malawi and they remain dedicated to supporting the work of the organization.

-Michael Tarnoff MD
+Michael Tarnoff MD, Board President

 Dr. Michael Tarnoff is Vice President and Chief Medical Officer of Medtronic’s Minimally Invasive Therapies Group.
 A board-certified general surgeon, Dr. Tarnoff received a Bachelor of Science degree from Washington University and a Doctor of Medicine degree from the University of Medicine and Dentistry of New Jersey, and also completed a General Surgery Residency and a Surgical Research Fellowship at the same institution.